POLYCAVORA/POLYNOCTON-sdk/CONTRIBUTING.md

 ## License

-By contributing to PolyEmperion SDK, you agree that your contributions will be licensed under the MIT License.
+By contributing to POLYNOCTON SDK, you agree that your contributions will be licensed under the MIT License.

 ---

-Thank you for helping make PolyEmperion SDK better! 🚀
+Thank you for helping make POLYNOCTON SDK better! 🚀